santiagosayshey/DigiBrain/Content/Philosophy/Argument & Critical Thinking/Essays/Essay 2.md

 7. These incidents push "coincidence to the borders of impossibility"

 Therefore, something extraordinary is happening in the Bermuda Triangle that science cannot yet explain.

+**Analysis:**
+- **Affect heuristic**: Scares you with emotional language about vanishing ships
+- **Representativeness + irrelevant authority**: Makes you think "ocean mysteries" represent Triangle mysteries
+- **Base rate neglect**: Never tells you if these numbers are actually unusual
+- **Cherry-picking**: Selects only the most dramatic cases
+- **False dichotomy/Ignoratio Elenchi**: His ENTIRE argument rests on "the ocean has mysteries, therefore the Triangle is supernatural"